rpgreview/papersandpaychecks/pnp.md

 | Knowledge (General)| +0  |  +2        |           |   +2       |
 | Sense (sight) |      +0  |  +2        |           |   +2       |

 ## 3.5 Researchers

 **Oliver Gomeric**, a researcher, I+1 S+2 F+2 J+1 (Protectors)

+A little short and overweight, Oliver carries more than a spark of intelligent in his bright eyes.
+Working as a legal secretary he already shows promise having just saved a client several hundred thousand dollars by spotting an onerous clause that would have required a client provide a translator not only for a visiting dignatory, but also for their extended family.
+It is this sort of attention to detail, diligence, investigative acumen, and a good working knowledge of the legal contracts that is making Oliver a valuable employee.

+Whilst his corporate legal firm does not realise it, Oliver is secretly a red-ragging social justice warrior attending all sorts of meetings in the back rooms of bars and secretly plotting the overthrow of the corporate-patriarchial-capitalist state.
+Whilst he largely keeps his mouth shut in the workplace about such things, and has started to recommend seemingly innocuous clauses into client contracts that have profound implications in favour of his *cause du jour*.

+An encounter with Oliver can be constructed after a rather grumpy manager wants to know exactly why the company has to pay a year's wages following retrenchement of some low-ranking workers.
+Oliver is not a liar by nature, and will explain that it seemed to be a perfectly fair clause and yes, indeed, it was legally watertight.
+After all, he wrote it.
+Perhaps the PC Workers would like such a clause in their own employment contracts?

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|